DIY Antique Writing Folio: Upcycling Old Books Idea [Video]

 When you’re finished, you might want to tie some ribbon twice around your folio and finish it off with a bow.

-DIY Vintage Writing Folio: Video Tutorial
+Video Tutorial

-Or, if you’re a visual learner, then check out my video to see exactly how I made my DIY writing folio:
+Or, if you’re a visual learner, check out my video to see exactly how I made my DIY writing folio:

 I hope you enjoy upcycling an old book to make a DIY writing folio.
 Upcycling and repurposing old and unloved things is such a therapeutic and rewarding process.
 Enjoy every minute of it!